Nepomuceno/azure_provider_manager/README.md

   -o, --output string         out configuration file tolet the generated file to get to -s, --subscription string   Subscription id of the

-Global Flags:
-      --profile string   profile to be used (default "default")
 ```